dotnet/roslynator/docs/HowToConfigureAnalyzers.md

-﻿# How to Customize Analyzers
+﻿# How to: Configure Analyzers

 ## Introduction